 The Colorado Office of Information Security takes the protection of the State's electronic data seriously and that includes making sure state employees know that by following best email use practices, you are also helping to keep electronic data protected.

-Note that a trusted source will never ask for your password or personal information.
+REMEMBER: trusted sources, including OIT, will never ask for your password or personal information.

 What if I have questions or believe I may have been the victim of a phishing attack?